zmarty/zmarty.github.io/_posts/2025-10-20-open-weights-borrowed-gpus.md

 **Who's Behind These Rentals?**
 The GPU rental marketplace is surprisingly diverse.
 You're renting from:
 - Enthusiasts with high-end gaming rigs or workstations.
-Yes could be renting a computer in somebody's basement
+You could be renting a computer in somebody's basement
 - Small businesses with spare compute capacity
 - Small datacenter operators looking to monetize idle hardware